Arabic Language & North African Studies Summer Program

 Students electing to take standard Arabic will be given a proficiency test for placement purposes at the beginning of the program.
 The proficiency test follows the American Council on Teaching Foreign Languages Guidelines (ACTFL) and is also given post-program so that students can assess their gains.
 All participants take colloquial Moroccan in order to communicate in the local environment.

-To see a list of courses students have previously taken at Al Akhawayn University and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies
+To see a list of courses students have previously taken at Al Akhawayn University and how these classes were shown on Binghamton transcripts, check out our Education Abroad Course Equivalencies

 Students live on campus in the residence halls in double occupancy rooms.
 All rooms have en-suite bathrooms with showers.
 Sheets, pillow, and blankets are provided but towels are not.
 Telephones in rooms have automatic access on MCI, AT&T, Bell Canada, and British Telecom for long distance telephone calls.AUI is home to the largest fiber optic network in Africa.
 In addition to several computer labs, rooms in residence halls have internet connections.
 A student id card and e-mail account will be issued on arrival.
 There is a student health center on campus as well as sport facilities.
 During the summer local popular groups perform on campus and there are organized activities for the Moroccan and summer program students.